UniqueNetwork/unique-marketplace-api/README.md

 ### Run the application using Docker Compose

-The main folder of this repository contains a functional [`docker-compose.hub.yml`](https://raw.githubusercontent.com/UniqueNetwork/unique-marketplace-api/master/docker-compose.hub.yml) file.
+The main folder of this repository contains a functional [`docker-compose.example.yml`](https://github.com/UniqueNetwork/unique-marketplace-api/blob/release/v1.0/docker-compose.example.yml) file.
-All settings based on env variables and listed in `docker-compose.hub.yml` file.
-You can create your own `docker-compose.yml` file based on example, change settings and run service.
+All settings based on env variables and listed in `docker-compose.example.yml` file.
+To setup the initial docker-compose config file, make a copy of the example file renaming it to `docker-compose.yml`.
+Tweak the settings and run the service.

-Run the application using it as shown below:
+Run the application using using these commands:

 ```shell
 $ curl -sSL https://raw.githubusercontent.com/UniqueNetwork/unique-marketplace-api/master/docker-compose.hub.yml > docker-compose.yml
 ```
 ### Using the Docker Command Line

-If you want to run the application manually instead of using `docker-compose`, these are the basic steps you need to run:
+The application can be also run manually instead of using `docker-compose`.
+To do so follow these steps:

 #### Step One: Setup the environment
-- Edit the `docker-compose.yml` file and specify all settings for the environment, except for the two items `CONTRACT_ETH_OWNER_SEED` and `CONTRACT_ADDRESS` - we will get this data in step 4.
+- Edit the `docker-compose.yml` file and specify all settings for the environment, except for the two items `CONTRACT_ETH_OWNER_SEED` and `CONTRACT_ADDRESS` - this data will become available in step 4.
-- Change ESCROW_SEED to the 12-word admin mnemonic seed phrase that you have saved when you created the admin address in Polkadot{.js} extension.
+- Change ESCROW_SEED to the 12-word admin mnemonic seed phrase of the market admin account address from the Polkadot{.js} browser wallet extension.

 #### Step Two: Use the settings step 2